mariovisic/has_face/README.md

 It has been tested with carrierwave attachments but will work with any attachment type that correctly responds to a `path` method.

+Has face is currently used in the [Swoonme iPhone application](http://swoonme.com/) to provide face validation for the API.

 ## Requirements
 - Rails 3.0 or greater
 - An account for accessing the face.com API (They are free at the moment)